ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 What now>
 {%- endhighlight -%}

-Now everything goes back to the beginning!
+Now everything is back to the beginning!

 I told you about untracked files, right?
 Let's explore option 4 to see it in action.